 (b) The study may rely on previously collected information about the site and previous evaluations of cleanup action alternatives, such as treatability or pilot studies.
 Such information may be summarized and incorporated by reference in the feasibility study report to avoid unnecessary duplication.

 (6) Steps.
-Except as otherwise directed by Ecology, a feasibility study of cleanup action alternatives must be conducted in accordance with the following steps.
+Except as otherwise directed by ecology, a feasibility study of cleanup action alternatives must be conducted in accordance with the following steps.
 The study should remain flexible to avoid collecting unnecessary information or conducting unnecessary evaluations.

 (a) Step 1: Identify cleanup goals.
 Identify the goals for the cleanup action, in addition to compliance with the requirements in WAC 173-340-360.
+Include any planned future uses of the site.

 (b) Step 2: Identify alternatives.
 Identify cleanup action alternatives for evaluation in the study.
 The alternatives must achieve the goals identified in Step 1 and comply with the requirements in WAC 173-340-360.
 Include: